 For the rest of us though, I always recommend buying already frozen shrimp.
 Unless a Seafood counter specifically says that their shrimp is FRESH, NEVER FROZEN they have most likely already been frozen.
 They could have dethawed it days ago.
-If you just skip that step and buy the frozen shrimp you can keep it in your freezer and control when you thaw it making your dish!
+If you just skip that step and buy the frozen shrimp you can keep it in your freezer and control it when you thaw it making your dish!

 For this Seafood Salsa recipe, I do recommend buying the already pre-cooked shrimp.

-How to make this Seafood Salsa Recipe…
+How to make this Shrimp Salsa Recipe:

 - Thaw the frozen shrimp under cool water and pat dry.